bfabiszewski/ulogger-android/README.md

 ## Features
 - meant to be simple and small (*μ*)
 - low memory and battery impact
+- focus on privacy, doesn't use Google Play services, logs to self-owned server
 - uses GPS or network based location data
 - synchronizes location with web server in real time, in case of problems keeps retrying
 - alternatively works in offline mode; positions may be uploaded to the servers manually